Photograph courtesy of Unda Ground Wrestling

 Bounce chokes The Butcher on the bottom rope while the referee is distracted by LeRoux.

-The Butcher attempted a boot to the face but missed it by an east 12″…at least.
+The Butcher attempted a boot to the face but missed it by an easy 12 inches, if not more.
 LeRoux still sold it.

 The Butcher hit a Baldo Bomb for the pin.